 In this paper, we use the term "MapReduce" in a broader sense than implied by the two functions "map" and "reduce".
-While some frameworks such as Hadoop's MapReduce [21] module are programmed strictly by specifying these two functions, the more popular and widely used distributed frameworks provide many additional primitives for performance reasons and to make them easier to program with.
-Theoretically, these additional primitives can be reduced to only map and reduce operations [4], but this overly complicates the program description and is generally not used in real-world applications.
-In Appendix A.1, we list the few additional primitives we consider part of the extended MapReduce operation set.
+While some frameworks such as Hadoop's MapReduce [24] module are programmed strictly by specifying these two functions, the more popular and widely used distributed frameworks provide many additional primitives for performance reasons and to make them easier to program with.
+Theoretically, these additional primitives can be reduced to only map and reduce operations [6], but this overly complicates the program description and is generally not used in real-world applications.

 Contribution of this paper.
 We present an interactive verification approach with which a MapReduce implementation of an algorithm can be proved equivalent to an imperative implementation (to the best of our knowledge this is the first framework for the purpose of such equivalence proofs, see Sect.
 6).
-Proofs are conducted as chains/sequences of individual, smaller behavior-preserving program transformations.
+Proofs are conducted as chains of individual, smaller behavior-preserving program transformations.